longday1102/RS-AutoEncoder/README.md

 # [PyTorch] Recommender system
 ## Introduction
-This project is evaluate the quality of the AutoEncoder model on [Movielens-1M dataset](https://github.com/windhashira06/RS-AutoEncoder/tree/main/movielens-1m) and suggest to the user which movies they might like.
+This project is evaluate the quality of the AutoEncoder model on [Movielens-1M dataset](https://github.com/windhashira06/RS-AutoEncoder/tree/main/movielens-1m) and recommends to the user which movies they might like.
 ## Datasets
-The Movielens 1M dataset is a popular dataset in the fields of Machine Learning and Data Mining.
+The Movielens 1M dataset is popular dataset in the fields of Machine Learning and Data Mining.
 This dataset consists of 1 million movie ratings rated by 6000 users with over 4000 different movies.
-This dataset is devided into 2 datasets, that is the train set (750121 ratings) and the test set (250088 ratings).
+This dataset is divided into 2 datasets, that is the train set (750121 ratings) and the test set (250088 ratings).
 ## Model
- The AutoEncoder model used in this task consists of 1 input layer, 3 hidden layers and 1 output layer.
-The number of hidden units in each hidden layer are 200, 100 and 200 respectively.
+ The AutoEncoder model used in this task consists of 1 input layer, 3 hidden layers, and 1 output layer.
+The number of hidden units in each hidden layer is 200, 100, and 200 respectively.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/121651344/225369029-74d69875-d8da-48b8-a046-bfd8c7f05b90.png" alt="autoencoder">
 </p>

 ## Training and Evaluation
 __1. Training__: The model's input is a utility matrix containing values from 0 to 5, where 0 is the value representing movies that have not been rated by the user and 1 to 5 are user-rated values.
-The model will learn to represent user-movies as latents vector in the new feature space from which the model will predictions for empty positions (value is 0) in the utility matrix.
+The model will learn to represent user-movies as a latents vector in the new feature space from which the model will predictions for empty positions (value is 0) in the utility matrix.
 ```
 for user_nb in range(self.num_users):
     inputs = Variable(train_ds[user_nb]).unsqueeze(0).to(device)